Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • weakness;

-• pain in the head and in the lumbar region;
+• pain in the head and lumbar region;

 • decreased performance.

-Separately, it should be noted the signs of such a state of the respiratory system.
-At the initial stage of development, the clinical picture is absent, which leads to delayed diagnosis.
+Separately, it should be noted the signs of this condition of the respiratory system.
+On initial stage development and clinical picture are absent, which leads to delayed diagnosis.

-In general, as the pathological process aggravates, the clinical picture will be supplemented by the following signs:
+In general, as the pathological process worsens, the clinical picture will be supplemented by the following signs:

 • mood swings;